 Beam Me Up, Scotty!: Folks, nowhere in this movie does Batman say "Chicks dig the car"; it's what Robin says in in the Call Back to this movie in Batman & Robin.
-What Batman actually says is "Chicks love the car."
+What Batman actually says is "It's the car, right, chicks love the car?"

 Breakaway Pop Hit: U2's "Hold Me Thrill Me Kiss Me Kill Me".
 Inverted with Seal's "Kiss From A Rose" (it was released the year before, but only became a smash hit after its inclusion).